The Real Challenge in Challenge 2050

 Nothing about Challenge 2050 is simple, except the reasoning behind it.
 Toyota considers sustainable development to be a key driver of the company’s global strategy.
 We know that our future – our health and well-being – depends on clean air, clean water and diversity in nature to provide us with food security, medicines and other ecosystem services.

 Challenge 2050 will not be achieved through continuous improvement alone.
-It will take new ideas and new technology.
+It will take new ideas, new technology and new partnerships.
 It will take creativity and thinking outside the box.
-It will take working with partners who will help us find success along the way.
+It will take working with committed partners who will help us find success along the way.

 Step by step, we'll keep making progress toward achieving zero CO2 emissions and a net positive environmental impact at a global level.
 I look forward to sharing future examples of how Toyota creates net positive impact here in North America.

 In the meantime, we'll continue doing our part to make a better planet.